varigeri92/GenesisEngine/README.md

 3. Run "setup.bat"  Visual Studio 2022 project files are generated
 4. In VisualStudio make sure, that "Editor" is set as the Startup project.

+#Or alternatively Download the build from the relesease

 ![alt text](https://github.com/varigeri92/GenesisEngine/blob/main/git_images/Screenshot%202025-09-24%20132411.png "screenshot")

 * To load the Test Scene Click on File / Load